cloudwatt/os_image_factory/images/bundle-trusty-shinken/README_EN.md

     check physical memory and swap usage

     check network interface activities
-Shinken server store his data in database. you can chose sqlitedb or mongodb when you installing.
-I chose sqlitedb for default.
+Shinken server store his data in database SQlitedb for default.
 Once it's done, we'll use SSH package to check  SSH states on the slave as an example on how to use packages.
 Shinken engine was installed but no graphical interface.
 In this step, we chose to install webui recommended that brings viewing (configuration is done by editing the files and rebooting the Shinken services)

 ## Preparations

 ### The version

+* Debian Jessie 8.2
-* shinken (shinken-server/shinken-web) 2.4.2
+* Shinken 2.4.2
-* SQlitedb
+* SQlitedb 3.8.2

 ### The prerequisites to deploy this stack